Chinmay-Ankolekar/GPA-Calculator/README.md

 ### GPA-Calculator - A GPA calculator built using HTML, CSS and JavaScript.

 #### This GPA calculator is designed for &#8546; & &#8547; - Semester students in the Information Science & Engineering (ISE) and Computer Science & Engineering (CSE) programs at JSS Science and Technology University, Mysore.
-It offers an easy and efficient way to manage and calculate your GPA.
+It offers an easy and efficient way to calculate your GPA.

 ## Features